 To request approval for an emotional support animal, the student must complete the following steps:

-- Visit the Office of Accessibility in person to initiate the request for an emotional support animal as a reasonable accommodation for a disability.
+- Visit Disability Services in person to initiate the request for an emotional support animal as a reasonable accommodation for a disability.
 The student must complete a Request for Emotional Support Animal form in it's entirety.

-- Professional documentation of a mental health condition must be submitted to the Office of Accessibility.
+- Professional documentation of a mental health condition must be submitted to Disability Services.
 The individual’s treating clinician must complete a Request for Information: Emotional Support Animal Documentation form.
 Documentation must establish the therapeutic need for the animal that is directly connected to the individual’s disability.
 Documentation also must establish that the emotional support animal is necessary to afford the individual with a disability an equal opportunity to use a dwelling or to participate in campus housing.

-- A copy of the animal’s most recent vaccination/rabies record from a veterinarian must be submitted to the Office of Accessibility.
+- A copy of the animal’s most recent vaccination/rabies record from a veterinarian must be submitted to Disability Services.

-- If the animal is required to be licensed in New York State (such as a dog), proof of the dog’s license must be submitted to the Office of Accessibility.
+- If the animal is required to be licensed in New York State (such as a dog), proof of the dog’s license must be submitted to Disability Services.
 If your emotional support animal requires licensing, you may apply for a dog license through the Town of Orangetown Dog License Application.

 - All roommates will be contacted to determine if other students in the assigned on campus residence hall have any concerns about potentially living with an animal (i.e., allergies).

-- In order to be considered for an accommodation of bringing an emotional support animal to campus, the owner must initiate contact with the Office of Accessibility no less than 30 days prior to the animal’s arrival to campus.
+- In order to be considered for an accommodation of bringing an emotional support animal to campus, the owner must initiate contact with Disability Services no less than 30 days prior to the animal’s arrival to campus.
 This allows time to gather all necessary documentation.
 Animals may not be brought to campus prior to approval being granted